certik/hermes2d/doc/src/tutorial.rst

    :height: 250
    :alt: Typical convergence curves of FEM with linear and quadratic elements and hp-FEM

-* `Hermes is genuinely PDE-independent`.
-The software does not use any methods or algorithms that would limit its applicability to some particular PDE type.
-In particular, automatic adaptivity is guided by universal computational a-posteriori error estimates.
-ADD SOME IMAGES FROM VARIOUS PROCESSES
+* `Hermes is PDE-independent`.
+A typical FEM code is designed to solve some special class of PDE problems (such as elliptic equations, fluid dynamics, electromagnetics etc.).
+In contrast to that, Hermes is truly PDE independent.
+It does not employ any technique or algorithm that would only work for some particular class of PDE problems.
+For example, automatic adaptivity is guided by a universal computational a-posteriori error estimate that works in the same way for any PDE.
+Of course this does not mean that it performs equally well on all PDE - some equations simply are more difficult to solve than others.
+However, Hermes allows you to tackle an arbitrary PDE (or multiphysics PDE system) with adaptive *hp*-FEM easily.
+Visit the `hp-FEM group home page <http://hpfem.org/>`_ and especially the `gallery <http://hpfem.org/gallery/>`_ to see many examples of problems that have been solved with Hermes so far.

 * `Arbitrary-level hanging nodes`.
 Hermes is capable of handling arbitrarily irregular meshes.
 This means that extremely small elements can be adjacent to very large ones.
 When an element is refined, its neighbors are never split forcefully as in conventional adaptivity algorithms.
-This makes automatic adaptivity in Hermes extremely efficient.
+This makes automatic adaptivity in Hermes extremely efficient as well as easy to handle.

 .. image:: img/ord_2d_c.png
    :align: center